Global Carbon Data is a Climate Change Knowledge Base designed to promote carbon emissions reduction, carbon markets and carbon trading

 By year three, the ratification of governance mechanisms to address the other major sources of CO2 emissions, transport and deforestation, can be standardized.
 Over subsequent years, activities from agriculture, ocean regeneration, and plastic replacement can be included as standard measured ways to reduce emissions.

-In 20 years time, 100% of energy has to be renewable, and technologies to stabilize the carbon cycle to manageable levels. to have any chance of averting critical loss and damage, large scale disasters and catastrophic climate change putting the world on the footing of survival management.
+In 20 years, 100% of energy has to be renewable, and technologies to stabilize the carbon cycle to manageable levels. to have any chance of averting critical loss and damage, large scale disasters and catastrophic climate change putting the world on the footing of survival management.
 Reduction in energy consumption would otherwise be by attrition as social breakdown of infrastructure is bound to result.

 By 2100 we have to have contained temperature rises to around 2 degrees.